neolib/ms-eop/Projects/autobcc/README.md

 ## Commandline Arguments:

-autobcc [project.csproj] [/out output.txt]
+autobcc [project.csproj]

 If no input file specified, it will use the one found in current directory.

 ## Special Notes:

-The program appends to output.txt if specified; and it does not append duplicate dependent project files by examing the content of output.txt.
+You can use redirection operator to output to a batch file:

+autobcc >build.cmd

+and run build.cmd.

 -=|E.O.F|=-